kubernetes-sigs/alibaba-cloud-csi-driver/examples/customfuse/README.md

 | [4-configmap](4-configmap/) | ConfigMap | Edit ConfigMap | Solidify complex format/mount configs (cache policy, writeback, etc.) into a reusable template — adding a new instance is just a PV with `source`/`bucket`/`url` pointing to the ConfigMap |

 > **Note**: volumeAttributes are immutable after PV creation.
 To change them you
-> must delete and recreate the PV. <!-- TODO: support CSI ModifyVolume to allow
+> must delete and recreate the PV.
-> in-place volumeAttributes updates -->

 ## How It Works